rajyan/low-cost-ecs/README.md

 ./node_modules/.bin/cdk deploy
 ```

-Access to configured `recordDomainNames` and see that the nginx sample server has been deployed.
+Access the configured `recordDomainNames` and see that the Nginx sample server has been deployed.

 # Installation